• General Psychology •

 • Prompt & regular class attendance is considered necessary for satisfactory work.
 See College Catalog for full class attendance policy.

 Ψ IF you leave class without prior permission while it is in session, you will receive an unexcused absence!

-Note: Makeup tests will always be alternate versions of the test given to the class.
+Note: Makeup tests may be alternate versions of the test given to the class.